Software work is split into 2 parts

 Two categories?

-Stuff we work on related to computers is largely split into 2 categories:
+Stuff we work on related to computer software is largely split into 2 categories:

 - Computational / Mathematical